bastihaase/Insight18b-SparkSQL-Array/README.md

-# Array modifications in SparkSQL
+# SparkSQL in Trouble: Array modifications

 ## Description
-I implemented array modifications internally with SparkSQL and compared performance to UDFs.
+I implemented array modifications internally within SparkSQL and compared performance to user-defined-functions (UDFs).
 See here for my modified Spark Distro: [modified-Spark](https://github.com/bastihaase/spark).
 I also implemented a pipeline analyzing Amazon purchase data to test the pipeline.